StefansAI/JetCar/docs/Assembly.md

 Mount the upper body on top and fix with screws.
 <br>
 <br><img src="assets/images/assembly/40-battery.jpg"/><br>
 Plug in USB connectors and place battery in compartment after placing the switch piece into the opening.
 Sand it down if necessary.
 In the end it should easily turn on the battery pack with one click and turn off with a double click.
-The cables ar running on the side to the front.
+The cables are running on the side to the front.
 <br>
 <br><img src="assets/images/assembly/41-flatbed.jpg"/><br>
 Now place the flatbed with the Jetson Nano on top.
 It slides under in the front and can be fixed with 2 screws in the back.
 Connect the power cable and the I2C wires with tweezers.